Mid North Weather

 Mid North Forecast

-Thursday Partly cloudy.
-Medium (50%) chance of rain, most likely in the early morning.
-Winds W/NW 15 to 25 km/h turning SW early in the morning then becoming light in the late afternoon.
+Saturday Partly cloudy.
+Medium (60%) chance of showers, most likely in the morning and afternoon.
+Winds W 15 to 25 km/h increasing to 25 to 35 km/h during the morning then turning SW during the afternoon.

 Mid North Weather Forecasts